-Table 11 - Gender breakdown as a percentage of teaching staff in grade
+Table 9 - Gender breakdown as a percentage of teaching staff in grade

 Females Males

-NPS 1 - 5 55% 45%
+NPS 1 - 5 56% 44%

-Level 1 80% 20%
+Level 1 78% 22%

-Level 2 83% 17%
+Level 2 71% 29%

 Level 3 80% 20%

-When comparing the percentages of males and females in each grade it is clear that there are higher percentages of females in all grades except LW SCP (where there is 1 male employed through the developing the young workforce 'kickstart' programme), grade 9 (which has very few postholders, and two more males) and grade 14 (where there is one male postholder).
+When comparing the percentages of males and females in each grade it is clear that there are higher percentages of females in all grades except LW SCP (where there is 1 male employed), grade 9 (which has 4 postholders, 1 being female) and grade 14 (where there is 1 male postholder).
 There are far fewer postholders above grade 8, but it should be noted that the percentages of females in these grades suggests that an improved picture than previously reported.
-There are far fewer opportunities above grade 8 and turnover, particularly at that level in Moray College UHI, is very low.
+There are far fewer opportunities above grade 8 and turnover, particularly at that level in UHI Moray, is very low.